35 Troops Killed In Nigeria Jihadist Ambush, 30 Missing: New Toll - UrduPoint

 35 Troops Killed In Nigeria Jihadist Ambush, 30 Missing: New Toll

-Kano, Nigeria, July 9 (UrduPoint / Pakistan Point News - 9th Jul, 2020 ) :The death toll from a militant attack on a military convoy in northeast Nigeria has risen from 23 to 35, while 30 troops are still missing, security sources said Thursday.
+Kano, Nigeria, July 9 (UrduPoint / Pakistan Point News - 10th Jul, 2020 ) :The death toll from a jihadist attack on a military convoy in northeast Nigeria has risen from 23 to 35, while 30 troops are still missing, security sources said Thursday.

 Fighters linked to the so-called Islamic State group ambushed the convoy on Tuesday at Bulabulin village, about 40 kilometres (25 miles) from Maiduguri, the capital of Borno state.